g-abilio/data-representation-and-operation/signedint/README.md

 >
 > * First way:
 >
-> 1. Beginning on the left of the binary number, go through it until a
+> 1. Beginning on the right of the binary number, go through it until a
 > 1 bit is encountered.
 > 2. After that, flip all the bits that are on the left.
 >